Unipotent Ideals and Harish-Chandra Bimodules: Poisson deformations and filtered quantizations

 Let $d \in \ZZ_{>0}$ and let $A$ be a \emph{graded Poisson algebra} of degree $-d$.
 By this, we will mean a finitely-generated commutative associative unital algebra equipped with two additional structures: an algebra grading

 and a Poisson bracket $\{\cdot, \cdot\}$ of degree $-d$

 To any algebra of this form, one can associate various classes of filtered associative algebras which `deform' the Poisson bracket in a suitable sense.
-In this paper, we will consider two such classes of algebras: \textit{filtered Poisson deformations} and \textit{filtered quantizations}.
-The definitions are below.
+In {this monograph}, we will consider two such classes of algebras: \textit{filtered Poisson deformations} and \textit{filtered quantizations}.
+The definitions are below. \begin{definition} \leavevmode \begin{itemize} \item A \emph{filtered Poisson deformation} of $A$ is a pair $(\cA^0,\theta)$ consisting of \begin{itemize} \item[(i)] a Poisson algebra $\cA^0$, equipped with a complete and separated filtration by subspaces